prosperus

 EXPLORATION

-Developing a brand that resonated with my audience was key.
+However, developing a brand that resonated with my audience was key.
 I conducted a series of user tests, asking participants to select which moodboard they felt would best reflect a brand focused on education that speaks in a firm but sensitive and sympathetic nature.
-Most participants selected the bottom right option, referencing brands that achieve similar feats like non-profits they engaged with.
-I also discovered through this re-search that infographics and broken up information made the topic more digestiable and less intimidating.
+Most participants referenced brands that achieve similar feats like non-profits they engaged with.
+I also discovered through this research that infographics and broken up information made the topic more digestible and less intimidating.

 ChaNGING DIRECTION